suinleelab/path_explain/README.md

 ## Comptability
 This package was written to support TensorFlow 2.0 (in eager execution mode) with Python 3.
 We have no current plans to support earlier versions of TensorFlow or Python.

+## API
+Although we don't yet have formal API documentation, the underlying code does a pretty good job at explaining the API.
+See the code for generating [attributions](https://github.com/suinleelab/path_explain/blob/master/path_explain/explainers/path_explainer_tf.py#L302) and [interactions](https://github.com/suinleelab/path_explain/blob/master/path_explain/explainers/path_explainer_tf.py#L445) to better understand what the arguments to these functions mean.

 ## Examples

 For a simple, quick example to get started using this repository, see the `example_usage.ipynb` notebook in the top-level directory of this repository.
 It gives an overview of the functionality provided by this repository.
 For more advanced examples, keep reading on.